Security settings

 You can restrict your users from logging in using a password or SSO.

-Dashboard IP whitelisting
+Dashboard IP allowlisting

-Use the field shown to whitelist specific IP addresses and subnets from which users can log in to your account (for example, from a company network or VPN).
+Use the field shown to allowlist specific IP addresses and subnets from which users can log in to your account (for example, from a company network or VPN).
 Specify IP addresses and subnets as CIDR ranges in a comma-separated list.
 If not specified, users will be able to log in from any IP address.

 Two-factor authentication